Dragon Ball Z: Broly – The Legendary Super Saiyan

-Dragon Ball Z: Broly – The Legendary Super Saiyan (Note: Known in Japan as Dragon Ball Z: Burn!!
-Hot Battle - Fierce Battle - Super Fierce Battle (ドラゴンボールZ 燃えつきろ!!熱戦・烈戦・超激戦, Doragon Bōru Zeddo Moetsukiro!!
-Nessen Ressen Chō-Gekisen) or by Toei's own English title Dragon Ball Z: The Burning Battles) is a 1993 Japanese anime science fiction martial arts film and the eighth Dragon Ball Z feature film.
-The original release date in Japan was on March 6, 1993, at the Toei Anime Fair alongside Dr. Slump and Arale-chan: N-cha!
+Dragon Ball Z: Broly – The Legendary Super Saiyan, known in Japan as Dragon Ball Z: Moetsukiro!!
+Nessen Ressen Chō-Gekisen (ドラゴンボールZ 燃えつきろ!!熱戦・烈戦・超激戦), (Note: Also known by Toei's own English title Dragon Ball Z: The Burning Battles.) is a 1993 Japanese anime science fiction martial arts film and the eighth Dragon Ball Z feature film.
+It was released in Japan on March 6, 1993, at the Toei Anime Fair alongside Dr. Slump and Arale-chan: N-cha!
 Clear Skies Over Penguin Village.
 It was dubbed into English and released by Funimation in 2003.
 It was preceded by Dragon Ball Z: Super Android 13! and followed by Dragon Ball Z: Bojack Unbound.
+The film first aired in the United States on Nicktoons on September 14, 2011.

 Broly was created by Takao Koyama and was designed by series creator Akira Toriyama.
 This film is the first of three titular films featuring the character, followed by Broly – Second Coming and Bio-Broly in 1994.
 The character also appeared in Dragon Ball Z: The Real 4-D at Super Tenkaichi Budokai, a cinematic attraction at Universal Studios Japan in 2017.

 In 2018, a reboot film titled Dragon Ball Super: Broly was released and served as a retelling of Broly's origins and character arc, taking place after the conclusion of the Dragon Ball Super television series.